content-island/workshop-step-by-step-guide/05-server-action/README.md

 };
 ```

-Then let's define an inmemory repository (in real life we would connect this to a database / api).
+Then, add an in‑memory repository (in a real app you’d connect this to a database or external API).

 _src/actions/repository.ts_